AbhiGudeti/monte-carlo-sim/README.md

 <br/>Volatility (sigma): Enter the volatility of the stock price.
 <br/>Number of Simulations: Enter the number of Monte Carlo simulations to run.
 <br/>Number of Steps: Enter the number of time steps for each simulation.
 <br/>Run the Simulation: Click the "Run Simulation" button.
-The estimated European call option price will be displayed in the "Results" section.
+The estimated European/American call option price will be displayed in the "Results" section.
 <br/>View Simulation Paths: The simulated stock price paths will be plotted in the "Simulated Price Paths" section.
 ## Code Structure
-monte_carlo_option_pricer.py: Contains the MonteCarloOptionPricer class, which implements the logic for simulating stock price paths and pricing the European call option.
+monte_carlo_option_pricer.py: Contains the MonteCarloOptionPricer class, which implements the logic for simulating stock price paths and pricing the European/American call option.
 <br/>option_pricer_ui.py: Contains the OptionPricerUI class, which handles the GUI and interacts with the Monte Carlo pricer to display results and plots.
 <br/><br/>Example
-<br/>To price a European call option with the following parameters:
+<br/>To price a European/American call option with the following parameters:
 <br/>Initial Stock Price: 100
 <br/>Strike Price: 100
 <br/>Time to Maturity: 1 year